yokoffing/ChatGPT-Prompts/README.md

 > * Look up how to create `image prompts` using `Midjourney` and write a prompt that `...`

 ### [Analogies](https://oneusefulthing.substack.com/i/104374113/which-analogies-to-use)
-> * Could you give me a list of at least `five` analogies that have been made about `Al`, and put them in a table with their meaning, their strengths, and their weaknesses?
+> * Could you give me a list of at least `five` analogies that have been made about `Al`, and put them in table format with their meaning, their strengths, and their weaknesses?

 ### [Academic Essays](https://oneusefulthing.substack.com/i/102980065/b-essays-no-more)
 Note: 250 words = 1 page; 1250 words = 5 pages; etc.